 Make sure you account for this deduction in your loan request.
 For example, if you need a $20,000 loan and there is a 3% origination fee, be sure to request $20,600 because 3% of $20,000 is $600.

 A helpful tool in determining the best interest rate and applicable fees is the loan’s annual percentage rate or APR.
 This number helps you compare offers that have different rates and fees to see which is better on an annual basis.

 However, APR does not account for the loan term, which is the amount of time it will take you to pay off your loan.
 A loan may have an extremely low interest rate, but if it takes 10 years to pay off, you might actually end up paying a lot more in interest.

-Assume you want to figure out how to get a new car loan with bad credit.
-By using an online calculator, you can determine if making the purchase now is worth paying the extra interest compared to fixing your credit score first.
+Let’s say you want to figure out how to get a new car loan with bad credit.
+By using an online calculator, you can determine if making the purchase now is worth paying the extra interest compared to fixing your credit first.

 According to Experian, the average length of a new car loan is 67 months and the average loan amount is $28,711.
 For simplicity’s sake, let’s say you get a 60-month (five year) loan for $28,000.
 Here is how MyFICO estimates different credit scores to stack up in the same scenario.

 The differences in the amount of interest paid over the life of the loan are jaw-dropping: a person in the lowest range pays nearly $9,500 more than someone in the highest range.
 So you wouldn’t be paying $28,000 for that new car, you’d actually end up paying almost $37,500.